 After five years of reading and experimenting as a solitary, I thought I knew a lot.
 I was so wrong.
 After just a couple of outercourt sessions, I quickly realized I knew almost nothing about paganism.

 Learning from experienced pagan practitioners gives you access to years—if not decades—of accumulated knowledge.
 Covens broaden your horizons and challenge you to consider views and learn subjects way beyond what you might research on your own.

 2. Increased Socialization and Connection

 This was the second reason I went to my first outercourt.
 None of my family or friends at the time understood paganism and I had a strong urge to meet people with similar views.

 Over the years I've made countless friends both within the coven and with others in the pagan community that the coven introduced me to.
-Training nights, festivals and full moons within the coven are all social events.
-Then there are the regular cafe and pub catch ups and yearly camp with the wider community.
+Training nights, festivals, and full moons within the coven are all social events.
+Then there are the regular cafe and pub catch-ups and yearly camps with the wider community.

 Sure, you can attend open community events as a solitary, but it's much easier when you already know people attending who you can talk to and can introduce you to others.
 I've lost count of how many times I've seen solitaries and seekers attend one or two open events and never return because they didn't know anyone else there.